TheMadMike/LogConvHW/README.md

 - GNU Make
 - GTKWave

-# Simulation
+# Run test benches / simulate

 1. Download/clone the repository

 2. Open terminal/console in the directory of the repository and type:

 ```
-    make
+    make tb=<test bench file name (without .v extension)>

+    vvp *.vvp
 ```

-3. Open tb.vcd using GTKWave (or other VCD software)
+3. Open generated .vcd file using GTKWave (or other VCD software)

+4. For some of the test benches you can also see the io signals in .csv files

 # References
 <a id="1">[1]</a>